kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 Yes.
 With the gate off, no component writes or honors the conditions.
-Any condition left `True` at the moment of disablement is cleared by the kubelet at its next startup or by the Node Lifecycle Controller when the node is taken offline, and is inert until then.
+Any condition left `True` at the moment of disablement is cleared by the kubelet at its next startup or set `Unknown` by the Node Lifecycle Controller when the node is taken offline, and is inert until then.
+Disable the kube-controller-manager reader before downgrading kubelets; see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).

 ###### What happens if we reenable the feature if it was previously rolled back?